OfekRv/JavaLocker-Ransomware/README.md

 # JavaLocker-ransomware
 JavaLocker (.javalocker virus) is a new (03.2020) ransomware which encrypts your files with DES algorithm.
+MD5 - 0DB8A7D767A2454998BF3EE875676929

 ## THIS IS A FRAUD RANSOMWARE
-No reference of using the implemented decrypt function & the encryption key is never seved!
+No reference of using the implemented decrypt function & the encryption key is never saved!

 ## Analysis:
 when the JAVABASIC.jar executes it does the following: